theanine3D/overte-addons/README.md

 - The bridge server should begin running automatically as soon as you import the JSON file.
 Sometimes you might need to restart the domain server though.
 - Using Python, you can run the [test client](https://github.com/theanine3D/overte-addons/blob/main/Bridge_Server/test_client.py) via a command line to interact with your new bridge server.

 Currently, Overte randomizes the port of every WebSocketsServer, making this script less useful.
 However, [an issue](https://github.com/overte-org/overte/issues/396) has been created for this limitation in Overte to be addressed.
+Another issue that also needs to be addressed in Overte is a limitation on server entities [being unable to 'find' other entities](https://github.com/overte-org/overte/issues/414) - this limitation means that the bridge server can only detect entities in your scene that have a script file set in its entity proprties.
+(The empty.js file is provided as a temporary workaround for this.)

 Roadmap:
 - Implement Blender bridge functions to enable use of Blender as the sole scene editing tool for Overte